KM-DK/BlogAPI/README.md

     You can view swagger auto generated docs by passing \<host>:\<port>/api/docs into your web browser.
 By default host is localhost and port is 8000.

+# Dev tools

+- Laravel Debugbar (https://github.com/barryvdh/laravel-debugbar).
+It works only when in .env `APP_DEBUG=true`.

 # Environment variables

 - Laravel Query Detector (https://github.com/beyondcode/laravel-query-detector)